-123 115.
-Some industry stakeholders stated that vehicle manufacturers should be permitted the flexibility to use two adjacent tell-tales, one containing the ISO symbol for the proposed yellow ESC malfunction indicator and another yellow tell-tale with the word "Off."
-It was argued that, given the limited space available on vehicle instrument clusters, this dual-purpose combination would increase efficiency by allowing one lamp to be illuminated to indicate ESC malfunction and both to be illuminated to indicate that the system has been turned off or placed in a mode other than the "full on" mode.

-124 116.
-[While acknowledging these concerns regarding limited instrument panel area available for locating tell-tales, this recommendation is not being adopted because allowing a two-part tell-tale in such manner would create conflicting regulatory requirements.]
-[This gtr would permit the tell-tale configuration described above.]
-Indication of a malfunction condition must always be the predominant visual indication provided to the driver by a tell-tale.
-As a result, if a two-part ESC tell-tale were used and an ESC malfunction occurred, only the malfunction portion of the tell-tale could be illuminated.
-However, other provisions in the regulation state that a tell-tale consisting of the symbol for "ESC Off" or substitute text must be illuminated when a control input to the ESC switch (i.e., control) has been made by the driver to put the vehicle into a non-compliant ESC mode.
-If a two-part tell-tale were used, and an ESC malfunction condition occurred after the ESC had been turned off by the driver, the malfunction indication would take precedence over the "off" indication, thereby requiring that the "off" portion of the two-part tell-tale be extinguished.
-[However, we believe that the likelihood of such a situation occurring would generally be extremely rare.
-Because the "ESC Off" telltale has already made the driver aware that ESC is not functioning at its highest level, lighting the malfunction tell-tale for a subsequent malfunction would not tell the driver anything new-ESC still would not be functioning at its highest level.
-Moreover, once the vehicle ignition is cycled or the driver turns ESC back on, the malfunction tell-tale should illuminate on its own if the malfunction still exists.
-The Contracting Parties accept that in such situations, a minor delay in the ESC system's ability to convey the "ESC Malfunction" message through illumination of the tell-tale should not cause any safety concerns.
-This situation would result in a conflict amongst the regulation's provisions.
-In light of this conflict, the request to permit use of a two-part ESC tell-tale has been denied.]

-(xiv) Conditions for Illumination of the "ESC Off" Tell-tale: Speed

-The automobile industry sought clarification that the "ESC Off" tell-tale (if an $\frac{125}{117}$ "ESC Off" control is provided) need not illuminate when the vehicle is travelling below the low-speed threshold at which the ESC system becomes operational.
+- 113. Some industry stakeholders stated that vehicle manufacturers should be permitted the flexibility to use two adjacent tell-tales, one containing the ISO symbol for the proposed yellow ESC malfunction indicator and another yellow tell-tale with the word "Off".
+It was argued that, given the limited space available on vehicle instrument clusters, this dual-purpose combination would increase efficiency by allowing one lamp to be illuminated to indicate ESC malfunction and both to be illuminated to indicate that the system has been turned off or placed in a mode other than the "full on" mode. - 114.
+This gtr would permit the tell-tale configuration described above.
+Indication of a malfunction condition generally shall always be the predominant visual indication provided to the driver by a tell-tale.
+As a result, if a two-part ESC tell-tale was used and an ESC malfunction occurred, only the malfunction portion of the tell-tale could be illuminated.
+However, other provisions in the regulation state that a tell-tale consisting of the symbol for "ESC Off" or substitute text shall be illuminated when a control input to the ESC switch (i.e. control) has been made by the driver to put the vehicle into a non-compliant mode.
+Thus, both parts of the two-part tell-tale would be required to illuminate.
+In the rare event that an ESC malfunction occurs while the ESC has been manually disabled, this gtr would allow the ESC Off message to remain (i.e. both parts of the two-part tell-tale to remain illuminated) until the next ignition cycle (at which point the ESC shall revert to "full on" mode regardless), at which point the ESC malfunction part of the two-part tell-tale shall be illuminated. - (xiv) Conditions for Illumination of the "ESC Off" Tell-tale: Speed - 115.
+The automobile industry sought clarification that the "ESC Off" tell-tale (if an "ESC Off" control is provided) need not illuminate when the vehicle is travelling below the low-speed threshold at which the ESC system becomes operational.
 That understanding is correct.
-The regulation requires that the ESC system must be "...operational during all phases of driving including acceleration, coasting, and deceleration (including braking), except when the driver has disabled ESC or when the vehicle is below a speed threshold where loss of control is unlikely."
-Thus, the ESC system need not be functional when the vehicle is travelling at a speed below the low-speed threshold low speeds.
+The regulation requires that the ESC system shall be "...operational during all phases of driving including acceleration, coasting, and deceleration (including braking), except when the driver has disabled ESC or when the vehicle is below a speed threshold where loss of control is unlikely".
+Thus, the ESC system need not be functional when the vehicle is travelling at a speed below the low-speed threshold.
 Furthermore, the regulation requires the vehicle manufacturer to illuminate the "ESC Off" tell-tale when the vehicle has been put into a mode that renders it unable to satisfy the gtr's performance requirements.
 Driving a vehicle at low speeds does not equate with the vehicle operator actively using a driver-selectable control that places the ESC system into a mode in which it will not satisfy these performance requirements.
-Therefore, the regulation should not be read to imply that the "ESC Off" tell-tale must be illuminated when the vehicle is travelling at low speeds, and it is sufficiently clear in defining the conditions under which the "ESC Off" tell-tale must be illuminated.
+Therefore, the regulation should not be read to imply that the "ESC Off" tell-tale shall be illuminated when the vehicle is travelling at low speeds, and it is sufficiently clear in defining the conditions under which the "ESC Off" tell-tale shall be illuminated.